 For example, company debt could end up completely skewing an analysis if it’s not considered with what the company is actually doing behind the scenes.
 The reporting of heavy debt doesn’t factor in the reality that an awful lot of high-growth companies willingly accumulate debt to increase research and development and assure future prospects.

-On the flip side, some companies might report phenomenal earnings figures, but what this doesn’t tell you is that they aren’t reinvesting capital back into the company to future-proof themselves.
+On the flip side, some companies might report phenomenal earnings figures.
+What this doesn’t tell you, though, is that they aren’t reinvesting capital back into the company to future-proof themselves.
 So while the numbers in the report might look attractive, this investment could burn out in the long-run.

 3. Future Prospects